|Category||Administration and Management|

 The University acknowledges that to be mutually beneficial, sponsorships may entail the generation of valuable consideration to the sponsor from association with the University and its activities in the area being sponsored.

-(e) Sponsorship for Chairs, Fellowships and other academic appointments, programmes and student awards must be in full accord with all relevant University policies, practices and procedures.
+- Sponsorship for Chairs, Fellowships and other academic appointments, programmes and student awards must be in full accord with all relevant University policies, practices and procedures, including the Academic Staff Recruitment Process Guidelines.